 Progress happens because people want to find ways of solving problems and most professional investors may think of hundreds of impractical ideas before they hit on a solid solution.
 People from different cultures, traditions, and countries may well be able to approach a production or design problem with just the right idea that sparks the development of a highly profitable innovation.

 If your staff is underachieving, don’t accept the situation–change it!
 Poor staff retention costs industries millions of dollars each year.
-Mind mapping sessions for personnel have been tremendously successful in recent years as an aid to stimulating personal development and self-awareness.
+Mind mapping sessions for personnel have been tremendously successful as an aid to stimulating personal development and self-awareness.
 Self-awareness encourages people to seek ways to change behavior that brings negative outcomes while applying creative solutions to any given issue.

-Thought mapping sessions provide a non-judgmental and safe environment for any problems to be discussed openly.
+Also, mapping sessions provide a non-judgmental and safe environment for any problems to be discussed openly.
 This is vital to the success of any business, because if problems are not shared they cannot be resolved.
-Problem-solving strategies can be introduced into the general workplace through brain-based education applications.
+Additionally, Problem-solving strategies can be introduced into the general workplace through brain-based education applications.
 Employees appreciate this for the improvement it brings in their working atmosphere, and subsequently, morale goes up.